"I do not play villains... I play very interesting people."

 Baseball announcers, by contrast, will often call entire games without mentioning the name of the sport.
 Instead, it's "the ballgame", "the ballpark", "the ballplayers", etc.

 An inversion occurs in real life with the Super Bowl.
 "Super Bowl" is a trademarked phrase and can't be used in advertising without a nod from the NFL, hence the alternate term "The Big Game."

-Billy Birmingham on his The Twelth Man sports and commentary parody cd's has an example where one commentator refers to the Australian Cricket team playing in "Canary Yellow."
+Billy Birmingham on his The Twelfth Man sports and commentary parody CD's has an example where one commentator refers to the Australian Cricket team playing in "Canary Yellow."
 He is quickly rebuked:

 "That's not Canary Yellow, that's Australian Gold my friend and don't you fucking forget it!"

 The University of Michigan, whose colors are to sane people "yellow and blue", is very insistent that the proper term is "MAIZE and blue".